bsmith89/strain-corr/doc/manuscript/manuscript.md

 With increasingly comprehensive pangenome reference databases, the accuracy of our approach will improve, expanding its application to other microbiomes beyond the human gut.
-Nonetheless, highly diverged strains may have elevated error rates due to database bias and it is prudent for users to ensure that their species of interest are sufficiently covered in reference sets [@zhaoPitfallsGenotypingMicrobial2023;@hovhannisyanCROSSMAPPEREstimatingCrossmapping2020].
+Nonetheless, highly diverged strains may have elevated error rates due to reference database bias and it is prudent for users to ensure that their species of interest are sufficiently covered in reference sets [@zhaoPitfallsGenotypingMicrobial2023;@hovhannisyanCROSSMAPPEREstimatingCrossmapping2020].